 Not much has really changed with Nova’s architecture.
 They have added a few new helper services for EC2 compatibility and console services.

-• The nova-compute process is primarily a worker daemon that creates and terminates virtual machine instances via hypervisor’s APIs (XenAPI for XenServer/XCP, libvirt for KVM or QEMU, VMwareAPI for VMware, etc.).
-The process by which it does so is fairly complex but the basics are simple: accept actions from the queue and then perform a series of system commands (like launching a KVM instance) to carry them out while updating state in the database.
+process is primarily a worker daemon that creates and terminates virtual machine instances via hypervisor’s APIs (XenAPI for XenServer/XCP, libvirt for KVM or QEMU, VMwareAPI for VMware, etc.).
+The process by which it does so is fairly complex but the basics are simple: accept actions from the queue and then perform a series of system commands (like launching a KVM instance) to carry them out while updating state in the database. nova-volume

-• The nova-schedule process is conceptually the simplest piece of code in OpenStack Nova: take a virtual machine instance request from the queue and determines where it should run (specifically, which compute server host it should run on).
+process is conceptually the simplest piece of code in OpenStack Nova: take a virtual machine instance request from the queue and determines where it should run (specifically, which compute server host it should run on). - The queue provides a central hub for passing messages between daemons.
+This is usually implemented with RabbitMQ today, but could be any AMPQ message queue (such as Apache Qpid).

-• The SQL database stores most of the build-time and run-time state for a cloud infrastructure.
+- The SQL database stores most of the build-time and run-time state for a cloud infrastructure.
 This includes the instance types that are available for use, instances in use, networks available and projects.
 Theoretically, OpenStack Nova can support any database supported by SQL-Alchemy but the only databases currently being widely used are sqlite3 (only appropriate for test and development work), MySQL and PostgreSQL.

 During the last two releases, Nova has augmented it’s console services.
 Console services allow end users to access their virtual instance’s console through a proxy.
 This involves a pair of new daemons (nova-console and nova-consoleauth).